z3bg/iris/README.md

 ----

 * Save signedData to DB separately from signatures, to avoid duplicates (from crawlers of the same site for instance)
-* Prevent packet "malleability" with canonical JSON (needs alphabetic sorting of elements)
 * Refine pathfinding algorithm, take into account the amount of positive and negative ratings
 * Add support for up / downvoting of packets and marking identifier connections expired or incorrect
 * Recalculate packet priorities when new packets are saved
 * Allocate disk space based on the author's trust
-* Improve network functions, add sanity checks and invalid packet spam protection
-* Remove unnecessary Bitcoin code (libdb most notably)
+* Remove unnecessary Bitcoin code
-* Improve efficiency, measured by packet save time tests
 * Merge build tools from Bitcoin master branch

 Future considerations
 ---------------------

+Browser plugin implementation

 Query packets from peers by trust viewpoint?
 "Send me the trust tree from [ID] with packets after [timestamp] as leaves."
 Would help counter spam and irrelevant content.